10 Facts About Martha Washington

 Her attire was not lost on the Gazette of the United States, which made much of the fact that "like her illustrious husband, she was clothed in the manufacture of our Country, in which her native goodness and patriotism appeared to the greatest advantage."

-Like any sensible woman finding herself in a major metropolis, Martha Washington took time to shop in Philadelphia.
+Like any sensible woman finding herself in a major metropolis, Mrs. Washington took time to shop in Philadelphia.
 Her list was long and included fashionable shoes for the two granddaughters left in Virginia.

-It was also a time to rest before the last leg of her journey, which would reunite her with her beloved husband and lead to a grand entrance into New York.
+It was also a time to rest before the last leg of her journey, which would reunite her with her beloved husband and lead to a grand entrance in New York.

 Within two weeks, this Virginia housewife had her presidential household in order and had settled into the affections of the nation.